openhab/org.openhab.binding.zwave/doc/fibaro/fgwreu111_0_0.md

 ### Parameter 25: Outputs orientation

 reversing the operation of Q1 and Q2
-This parameter allows reversing the operation of Q1 and Q2 without changing the wiring (e.g. in case of invalid motor connection).

-0 - default (Q1 – UP, Q2 – DOWN)

-1 - reversed (Q1 – DOWN, Q2 – UP)
+<p&gtThis parameter allows reversing the operation of Q1 and Q2 without changing the wiring (e.g. in case of invalid motor connection).</p&gt <p&gt0 - default (Q1 – UP, Q2 – DOWN)</p&gt <p&gt1 - reversed (Q1 – DOWN, Q2 – UP)</p&gt
 Values in the range 0 to 1 may be set.

 The manufacturer defined default value is ```0```.